-IT geeks are just like you except that we can fix computer problems.
-But we aren’t born with that knowledge; it’s not coded in our genes.
-Instead, we have a simple 11-step programme, which I use when my computer is not working and which solves nearly all problems:
+IT geeks are just like you, with the exception that they can fix computer problems.
+They aren’t born with this knowledge, however; it’s not coded in their genes.
+Instead, IT pros use a simple 11-step programme that anyone can refer to when their computer is not working.
+And it solves nearly all problems.

 - Is it plugged in?
 This works surprisingly often.
 Things get disconnected and new things don’t get plugged in properly.
 Same goes for Wi-Fi and projectors.